solid/catalog/README.md

 ## Contributing

+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 The questions regarding the structure of the catalog can benefit from community input.
 Please add your ideas to one of the issues below.

 1. [What should the basic shape of a catalog entrty look like?](https://github.com/solid/catalog/issues/1)